Ship the critical path first

 Solution

 It sits in front of deposits, withdrawals, swaps, or any function you choose.
-Operators emulate the proposed state change, run your rules, and attest.
-Your contract only executes when policy passes, or after a timelock gives users a guaranteed path forward.
+A validator emulates the proposed state change, runs your rules, and signs a verdict.
+Your contract only executes when the verdict passes, or after a timelock gives users a guaranteed path forward.

 Add one modifier on the calls that matter.
 Cover the surface that moves money before you boil the ocean.

-Limits, ratios, yield bands, frequency caps—the invariants come from the team that knows the economics, not a black-box score.
+Reserve ratios, share-price bounds, yield caps, profit thresholds — the invariants come from the team that knows the economics, not a black-box score.

 Point to gated functions, written policy, and user recourse.
 Moat is the floor.
 Layer Forta, Hypernative, or custom stacks as you grow.